makeyourownmaker/QuasicrystalGifs/README.md

    * Add more examples to gallery
      * List command line arguments used for each animation
    * Describe log-polar transform instead of using Cartesian coordinates
-   * Describe rotational and translation symmetry of quasicrystals
+   * Describe rotational and translational symmetry of quasicrystals

 ## Alternatives